iambrainstorming/iambrainstorming.github.io/src/chapters/capitalism-vs-socialism-which-one-is-working.md

 > Socialism is a political philosophy and movement encompassing a wide range of economic and social systems which are characterised by social ownership of the means of production, as opposed to private ownership.

+## Defination of Free Market

+> In economics, a free market is an economic system in which the prices of goods and services are determined by supply and demand expressed by sellers and buyers.

 ## **But do socialism works?**

 Here are some of the video that explains why socialism is much more worse than capitalism?